 Dawn Cummings became the General Counsel for the Tennessee Human Rights Commission (“THRC”) in July 2017.
 Ms. Cummings served as a Deputy Attorney General for Indiana after graduating from law school.
 In 2007, Ms. Cummings became the Staff Attorney for the Metropolitan Human Relations Commission (“Metro”) in Fort Wayne, Indiana.
 In July of 2013, she was named as the Executive Director of the Metro.
 While at Metro, Ms. Cummings has represented the Commission in the Indiana Supreme Court, Indiana Court of Appeals, and Allen County Superior Court.
 In addition to her responsibilities at Metro, Ms. Cummings was an adjunct professor at Ivy Tech College where she taught American Government.
 Ms. Cummings is the Immediate Past President of the Indiana Consortium of State and Local Human Rights Agencies.
 Ms. Cummings graduated from Ball State University summa cum laude with a Bachelor Degree in Political Science.
 And in 2004, Ms. Cummings graduated cum laude with a Juris Doctor Degree from Western Michigan Cooley Law School where she served as an editor of the Law Review.

-Lynn Cothren, Special Assistant
+Lynn Cothren, Operations Manager/Special Assistant